Exaeretia nivalis

-Exaeretia nivalis is a moth in the family Depressariidae.
+Exaeretia nivalis is a species of moth in the family Depressariidae.
 It is found in North America, where it has been recorded from Montana, Wyoming, Washington, British Columbia and Alberta.

+Description

 The wingspan is 21–23 mm.
 The forewings are white, with a faint light-brown shade slightly beyond the base, in the inner angle and along the inner margin.
 There are two discal spots at the basal third and another, larger white-centered discal spot at the end of the cell.
 There is a series of spots along the costa and around the termen, as well as sparse fuscous to blackish fuscous irrorations over the entire surface of the forewing.
 The hindwings are white.